bernieplug/eepelican/content/blog/change_negative_review.md

 It might be easy to tear one’s hair out in frustration, curse the reviewer, or simply scoff with indifference and ignore it.
 However, for sellers who value their brand image, there’s a clear course of action.

-With three steps,  you can turn a 1 star review for your product into a positive review.
+With three steps,  you can turn a 1 star review into a positive review.
 Not only will you have a happy customer, but you will help build a reputation as a brand with great customer service.

 ### 1. Respond Quickly